You play Fighting Games... right?

-We live for fighting games...
-Some of us for our
+We live for them... some of us for our

 genres of gaming?

-One must study both to become a true master...
+You must study both to become a true master.
 Find your inspiration

 Do you respect